-If you will not register for regular courses at UiB, you can choose among these alternatives in the course list on Søknadsweb:
+If you will not register for regular courses at UiB, you can indicate this by choosing among these alternatives in the course list at Søknadsweb:

-- You can only choose this option if you are nominated on an exchange agreement in the subject areas of medicine or dentistry.
+- Clinical rotation: Choose this option if you are applying for a clinical rotation (only for students nominated on an exchange agreement in medicine or dentistry).

-- Apply to both UiB and UNIS by 15 April/15 October.
+- UNIS Svalbard: Choose this option if you are applying to UNIS next semester.
+Apply to both UiB and UNIS by 15 April/15 October.

 You can apply for courses taught in Norwegian if you are proficient in one of the Scandinavian languages (Norwegian, Swedish or Danish).